Weekly Review: Senior Loan CEFs

 The Benchmark

-Last week the benchmark Invesco Senior Loan ETF (BKLN) traded in a narrow range.
-At the beginning of the week, it went ex-dividend after distribution of $0.08.
-It opened at $23.02 and finished the week at $23.03.
+Last week the benchmark Invesco Senior Loan ETF (BKLN) started the week at $23.04 and finished the week at $23.06.
+The last day of the week was also the end of the month which was positive for the fund.

 Source: barchart.com BKLN daily chart (6 months)